3296-01-f19temple/lab5-jordanbanksim-park-salisbury-create-destroy-team/README.md

 always be at least one account with the requisite funds to complete a transfer.

 ### A New Deadlock (5a)
+When the transfer thread for one account finishes all of the transfers which it's been programmed to make, it exits, and nothing in the simulation can access the funds in that account anymore.
+That could lock up so much money that there wouldn't be enough money left amongst all of the other accounts for them to initiate the transfers that they randomly elect to make, and each one would lock on waiting for some other thread to transfer money into it from another account, but no thread would be able to perform such a transfer.
+This is essentially the deadlock described in the 'Potential Problems' section of 4a, where money leaves the otherwise-closed system by being in an account when that account's thread exits.
 ***

 ## Requirements